 COCC-CACOCC Labor Negotiations

 April 1, 2026: The College and the Classified Association of COCC (CACOCC/OEA) have reached a tentative agreement.
 The agreement is subject to ratification by union membership and approval by the COCC Board of Directors.
-For more information on the tentative agreement, please visit the COCC website.
+More information on the tentative agreement.
 Additional details will be shared following ratification.

 On March 20, 2026, CACOCC/OEA notified the College of their intent to strike, effective April 2, 2026.
 During the impasse period, which began on February 23, 2026, CACOCC/OEA and the College have continued to negotiate with the help of a state mediator and intend to mediate up to the potential strike period.